-Janet Menashe has been named the new Inclusion Specialist for the TASK (Treasuring, Accepting, & Supporting Kehillah) program.
-In this position, Janet will serve as an advocate on disability issues, including consultations, referrals, and guardianship—all designed to enhance participants’ autonomy and integration into the Jewish community.
+Janet Menashe is the Inclusion Specialist for the TASK (Treasuring, Accepting, & Supporting Kehillah) program.
+In this position, Janet serves as an advocate on disability issues, including consultations, referrals, and guardianship — all designed to enhance participants’ autonomy and integration into the Jewish community.

 Janet was born and raised in the Pacific Northwest.
 She graduated from Oregon State University with a Bachelor of Science degree in Institutional Management and Dietetics, and a minor in Business Administration.